How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 Ideal for: Solo travelers, backpackers, adventure seekers

 Sagada’s tranquil charm and natural beauty make it one of the most popular tourist spots in the Philippines.
-There are many amazing places to see and activities to try for the adventure junkie.
+There are many unique places to see and activities for adventure junkies.

 Top things to do in Sagada